retis-ai/CARLA-GeAR/README.md

 Please note that in the yml you can select any city you want.
 However, since Town10HD is the most realistic one, we only provided pre-computed billboards positions only for that city.
 Different cities have not-so-realistic meshes that will make the networks perform poorly.

 ### Dataset Evaluation and Patch Generation
 This repo includes only the data generation tool.
-If you want to perform patch-based attacks, or evaluate the performance of a network or a defense on any of these datasets, please check our tool at this repo: TODO INCLUDE LINK.
+If you want to perform patch-based attacks, or evaluate the performance of a network or a defense on any of these datasets, please check our tool at this repo: https://github.com/retis-ai/PatchAttackTool.